mnot/I-D/rfc5988bis/draft.md

 provide these properties.

 Link applications ought to consider the attack vectors opened by automatically following, trusting, or otherwise using links gathered from HTTP header fields.

-In particular, Link header fields that use the "anchor" parameter to associate a link's context with another resource are to be treated with due caution.
+For example, Link header fields that use the "anchor" parameter to associate a link's context with another resource cannot be trusted since they are effectively assertions by a third party that could be incorrect or malicious.
+Applications can mitigate this risk by specifying that such links should be discarded unless some relationship between the resources is established (e.g., they share the same authority).

+Dereferencing links has a number of risks, depending on the application in use.
+For example, the Referer header {{RFC7231}} can expose information about the application's state (including private information) in its value.
+Likewise, cookies {{?RFC6265}} are another mechanism that, if used, can become an attack vector.
+Applications can mitigate these risks by carefully specifying how such mechanisms should operate.

 The Link header field makes extensive use of IRIs and URIs.
 See {{RFC3987}} Section 8 for security considerations relating to IRIs.
 See {{RFC3986}} Section 7 for security considerations relating to